11/7/2024

 Investor Relations

-Then about market rental market can you comment what type of rental incentives they are
+Then about market, rental market, can you comment what type of rental incentives there are used?

 speaker